Restoring The Future.

 A Passion Ignited

-My passion for habitat restoration was lit the moment I found a wild adult steelhead trapped beneath a neighborhood road culvert.
+As the founder of 3RC, my interest in habitat restoration began long before the organization was born.
+That passion was lit 50 years ago, watching my father work with the Rogue Fly Fishers to improve local streams.
+I was just a boy then, trying to stay out of the way at project sites, but the mission stuck with me.
+Decades later, that lifelong awareness was galvanized the moment I found a wild adult steelhead trapped beneath a neighborhood road culvert—a sight that made it clear to me that my place was no longer on the side-lines.
 Watching that fish struggle against a man-made dead end, surrounded by discarded shopping carts and crumbling concrete, changed everything.
 It is impossible not to gain a profound appreciation for these survivors when you see them fighting to reach home through the wreckage of our urban sprawl.
 At 3RC, we’ve adopted the same relentless grit as the summer steelhead we protect.

 We Are Built Differently

-This is where the mission began.
+This is where my personal mission began.
 After rescuing the adult steelhead trapped beneath the road culvert, I knew I wanted to do something about the barrier.
 It wasn’t until the water receded and the creek bed went dry, that the true severity of the obstacle was revealed.
 Seeing that wreckage in the light of day, I was motivated to get to work.
-I didn’t wait for a permit or a massive budget; I grabbed what I had.
-By hand-filling sandbags with concrete and anchoring them with rebar, I built a large jump pool to help the fish navigate the biggest obstacle.
+By simply hand-filling sandbags with concrete and anchoring them with rebar, I built a large jump pool I thought would help the fish navigate the biggest obstacle.
+I walked away not knowing if my idea would even work.
+It would be six months until the creek was full of water and migrating fish again.

 Proof is in the passage.
 The very first winter after I created the jump pool, I watched hundreds of steelhead smolts surge over the barrier and into their wintering grounds above.
 This moment changed me.
 It showed me how quickly a man-made wrong can be righted when you stop talking and start building.
 Witnessing that success sparked an obsession for habitat advocacy that has only grown since.
 There is no feeling like watching a survivor reclaim its home because you were willing to get your hands dirty.